alexcas20/Rick-Morty-App/README.md

-# Project Title
-Rick and Morty Wiki
+# Rick and Morty Wiki

 # Info
 Filter and look for a character you like of Rick and Morty Serie.